dotnet/performance/src/benchmarks/gc/docs/commands syntax.md

 ```

-## Where arguments
+## gc-where arguments

-Many commands have arguments ending in `where` which take the following syntax:
+Many commands have arguments ending in `gc-where` which take the following syntax:

-    py . analyze-single foo.etl --gc-where Generation=2 PauseDurationMSec>100
+    py . analyze-single foo.etl --gc-where "Generation=2" "PauseDurationMSec>100"

 In this case the argument filters it so we only print GCs that are gen 2 and took over 100ms.
-The value of `where` consists of a number of space-separated filters.
+The value of `gc-where` consists of a number of space-separated filters.
-Each filter is of the form “name operator value”, e.g.,
+Each filter is of the form “name operator value” (don't forget to enclose them in quotes to make sure they are read correctly), e.g.,
 Generation is the name, = is the operator, 2 is the value.

 The operators are the usual: =, !=, <, >, <=, >=.